lumeland/blog/posts/lume-2.5.0.md

 [`code_highlight`](https://lume.land/plugins/code_highlight/) can generate CSS code.
 The way this code is generated is different for each plugin.

-Google fonts plugin has the `cssFile` option to configure the filename to output the CSS code.
+Google Fonts plugin has the `cssFile` option to configure the filename to output the CSS code.
 If the css file doesn't exist, it's created.
-And if it already exists, the code is appended at the end.
+If it already exists, the code is appended at the end.
 You can use the `placeholder` option to insert the code at some point in the middle of the file.

 ```js
 site.use(googleFonts({